A proper dress shirt fit has a clear set of rules. It should flatter your body, look neat, and feel comfortable – all at the same time.

 When looking to find just the right fit, all parts of a dress shirt are equally important on their own, as they are together.
 Whether you desire a custom option or one straight off the rack, these tips will ensure you have the perfect fit every time.

-There are some key dress shirt features that help you determine if the fit should be right for you or not.
-The first thing to keep in mind is to make sure the body of the shirt is tapered, but not uncomfortably tight.
+Some key dress shirt features help you determine if the fit should be right for you or not.
+The first thing to keep in mind is to make sure the body of the shirt is tapered but not uncomfortably tight.

-Also, the sleeves should fall effortlessly against the end of one’s wrists; however, it should not cover the heel of your hands.
+The sleeves should also fall effortlessly against the end of one’s wrists; however, it should not cover the heel of your hands.
 The seams of the shoulders should be in line with where the shoulders and arms meet.

-Last but not least, the cuffs need to sit just right on the wrists, where they don’t fall passed the hands but are also not so tight that they limit your mobility.
+Last but not least, the cuffs need to sit just right on the wrists, where they don’t fall past the hands but are also not so tight that they limit your mobility.

 Dress Shirts Length

-The first section that ensures a dress shirt is hemmed properly is where the bottom of the shirt sits.
+The first section that ensures a dress shirt is hemmed properly is where the shirt’s bottom sits.

 When trying to find the proper length of a dress shirt, the rule of thumb is to find a shirt size that fits as slim as comfortably possible.
 Therefore, it is necessary to find a shirt somewhere in the middle.